 The Duchess returned from maternity leave with an outdoor engagement at a forest school in Paddington, London.

 As you would imagine there was enormous interest in Kate’s return.
-In this photo from Silver Sunday UK, you can see some of the photographers on hand this afternoon.

 Kate’s visit was at the Sayers Croft Trust Forest School and Wildlife Garden.
 The Trust is a charity “..with the aim of involving the local community, especially young people, in the enjoyment and care of the environment.”

 Above you see the Duchess being welcomed by students from St. Augustines Primary school.
 More via The Mirror’s coverage:

 When she arrived at the school, which gives inner city children the change to learn about nature, she was greeted by a group of excited kids who gave her a bunch of flowers.

 They then gathered around her and hugged her legs.

 You can see the children hugging Kate in a video shared by Emily Andrews of The Sun.

 Video: Kate is hugged by reception kids (ages 4&5) from St Augustine’s CoE Primary in Kilburn.
 So sweet!
 Kate asks them what their favourite thing about forest school.
 “Eating!” says one & Kate giggles. #duchessofcambridge pic.twitter.com/icqAhZDYhj

 A focus of the Trust is providing outdoor equipment and facilities for those who would otherwise not have access to them, offering children “…an opportunity to learn about and engage with the natural world,” according to Kensington Palace.